fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/electronics.md

 * Attach the arduino to the controller card
 * Test if the card works by connecting to it via USB
 * Program the arduino with GRBL
-* Connect with UGS and do the firmware settings
+* Connect with UGS and do the firmware settings, use the correct size of your machine!
 * Make the cables for the motors and switches
 * Thread them through the holes in the gantry to where they should go.
 Mark the ends by the controller with X, Y and Z.
 * Make a power cable from the power supply to the controller, don't power yet.